rjs-7399/netflix_data_analysis/learnings.md

 - Snowflake Data Warehouse
 - Data Engineering

+## Things to explore

+- Best way to load the data from s3 to snowflake in production grade systems.
+- Explore these two things to load the data from external systems to snowflake warehouse:
+  - Snowflake stage
+  - Storage integration

 ## Notes

 - Here the main goal of this project is to learn DBT.